joeyvigil/coding-temple-notes/README.md

 Master these concepts and you'll be able to build sophisticated, navigable React applications that provide excellent user experiences.

-## 6. Context API & State Management Tutorial
+## Part 6: Context API & State Management Tutorial
 **Introduction**
 In this tutorial, you'll learn how to use React's Context API for global state management and how to integrate it with Material-UI (MUI) theming.
 The Context API is React's built-in solution for sharing state across multiple components without prop drilling, making it perfect for managing global application state like themes, user authentication, and shopping carts.